-Speech Type: Maid of honour/Best woman
+Speech Type: Maid of Honour

 Lately I realised that it is actually an honour to be asked to address YOU.
 Look to your left.
-Look to your right. (pause) YOU are the people Sharon and Darren love the most.
-They’ve invited you because this day would not be the same without you.
-And you have made them a priority in your lives by celebrating with them.
+Look to your right.
+YOU are the people Sharon and Darren love the most.
+They’ve invited you because this day would not be the same without you and you have made them a priority in your lives by celebrating with them.
 You have honoured them with your presence and made their day so special and unforgettable.
 On behalf of my family, I would like to thank you all for coming.

-As sister of the bride, I have a unique view of Sharon.
+As the sister of the bride, I have a unique view of Sharon.
 She was the little sister I had always wanted.
-She was a happy, precocious child… whose middle name was mischief.
-I remember her ability to get into all sorts of trouble and then proclaim quite indignantly NOT ME!
+She was a happy, precocious child whose middle name was mischief.
+I remember her ability to get into all sorts of trouble and then proclaim quite indignantly, “NOT ME!”
 One of my favourite memories of her childhood was her grinning while dancing on top of our family’s picnic table in a pile of snow.
 Flash forward to a charming pre-teen in braces who got permission to come and stay with me in Ottawa at my first apartment.
 She consistently slept late but was willing to go along with my crazy sleeping-out-on-the-balcony schemes.

-Then as she got older, we shared a room for a few months while I stayed in Toronto.
-She had learned that little-sister trick of appropriating and wearing things that were not hers.
-And, every single night before we went to sleep I was subjected to the same boy-band song… something about the end of the road.
-I really wished it was the end of the road …Sharon, I still have nightmares!
+Then, as she got older, we shared a room for a few months while I stayed in Toronto.
+She had learned that little sister trick of appropriating and wearing things that were not hers.
+And, every single night before we went to sleep, I was subjected to the same boy band song, something about the end of the road.
+I really wished it was the end of the road.
+Sharon, I still have nightmares!

-So Darren, here’s some advice for the future:
+So Darren here’s some advice for the future:

-She is always right
+- She is always right

-She always needs some new clothes
+- She always needs some new clothes

-She never looks fat in anything
+- She never looks fat in anything

-If she’s right say so, and if she isn’t -say nothing!
+- If she’s right, say so, and if she isn’t, say nothing!

-So here we are…their wedding.
-They have made it….a DOZEN years together and stronger every day.
+So here we are, their wedding.
+They have made it.
+A DOZEN years together and stronger every day.
 High school sweethearts who have defied the odds.
 Leave it to them to be defiant in the face of anything!

 Today is a celebration of not only where they are now, but the road that has brought them here.
 They have built a beautiful life together.